 Over the last decade pet insurance has become more popular with pet owners.
 This is in part due to greater awareness of our pets and their medical conditions.
-All pet owners and pet lovers want the very best for their animals and as veterinary science has improved, so has the chances of pets to survive and overcome their conditions.
+All pet owners and pet lovers want the very best for their animals and as veterinary science has improved, so have the chances of pets to survive and overcome their conditions.
 As a direct result of this, the cost of treating pets has gone up as well.
 With the economy struggling, pet owners need to weigh up whether to insure their pets or not.
 There is, however, another consideration to make.
 Does your pet have a pre-existing condition?
 If it does, the chances are that your pet will not be eligible for insurance anyway.

 Pet insurance is defined as a written policy or contract between the insurance company and the pet owner.
 This policy is designed to help the pet owner cover the cost of any medical/veterinary bills that come about because of an accident or illness.
 This policy covers either part or all of the bills.